oppia/oppia-web-developer-docs/Coding-style-guide.md

 ## Typescript
 - Make sure to follow all the javascript rules here as well.
+- Lines containing Url are allowed to have a length of more than 80 characters.
 - Declare a variable before usage.
 For instance:

   **Wrong usage:**